Page last updated at 05 January 2017 at 15:05

-The Council provides a Pest Control Treatment service operated by the Environmental Health Service for domestic and commercial customers.
-There is a charge for all treatment of wasps.
+The Council provides a Pest Control Treatment service operated by the Direct Services Unit for domestic and commercial customers.
+There is a charge for all treatment of wasps and hornets.

 Unlike bees, wasps do not need a reason to attack.

-If the officer visits and the problem turns out not to be wasps, a call out charge of £23 will be applicable
+If the officer visits and the problem turns out not to be wasps/hornets, a call out charge of £25 will be applicable

 General information about wasps:-

-- If you find a wasps nest on your property in the early part of the year (January - April) it is almost certainly an old nest from the previous year.
+- If you find a wasps/hornets nest on your property in the early part of the year (January-April) it is almost certainly an old nest from the previous year.

 - Wasps don't only build nests in trees, lofts etc. They can burrow into the ground, build nests in bird boxes and car engines for example.